wyongqiing/tp/docs/DeveloperGuide.md

     * 3a1.
 HRelper shows an error message.
       Use case resumes at step 2.
 * 3b.
 HR enters empty note content.
     * 3b1.
-HRelper removes any existing note from the employee profile.
+HRelper removes any existing note from the employee profile.</br>
       Use case ends.

 ### Non-Functional Requirements